quantori/FastqHeat/README.md

 Requires `fasterq-dump` executable installed and added to `PATH`.
 Consult the [SRA Toolkit documentation](https://github.com/ncbi/sra-tools/wiki/HowTo:-Binary-Installation) for detailed instructions.
-After downloading files, this program will verify them with `wc` (should be preinstalled on most Linux distributions and macOS) and compress them with [`pigz`](https://github.com/madler/pigz) (can be installed with `apt` on Debian-based systems).
+After downloading files, this program will compress them with [`pigz`](https://github.com/madler/pigz) (can be installed with `apt` on Debian-based systems).

 ### Aspera CLI